-Vis.
-Lee suggests they try to picture what is happening as the Moon goes around the Earth and recominely use physical props to see for themselves why the shape might appear to change.
-Students like the idea and are eager to see what would happen to light from the Sun as the Moon orbits the Earth.
-As in earlier modeling activities in their classroom, Ms. Lee has the class agree on the question the model needs to explain and then brainstorm what needs to be represented in the model.
-In discussion, students decide they need to represent the Barth, the Moon, and the Sun.
-Ms. Lee gives each group of students a Styrofoam ball and says that they can use the ball to represent the Moon.
-She suggests using a lamps she has without the shade to represent the Sun and places it in the center of the room so all the kids can use its light in their investigation (she also covers the windows so that the lamp "Sun" is the only light in the room).
-Since the goal of the activity is to see what the Moon looks like from Earth, Ms. Lee helps the students come up with the idea of using the ball and their own bodies to simulate the Moon's orbit around Earth (recalling what they had already flurged out about that from the mognorise times).
-Before they begin, Ms. Lee asks students to state what they are trying to figure out and how they will use the props to test their ideas.
-The students agree that they need to figure out that parts of the Moon hey can see in each part of the orbit.
+Ms. Lee suggests they try to picture what is happening as the Moon goes around the Earth and recomthey use physical propts ose for themselves why the shape might appear to change.
+Students like the lides and are eager to see what would happen to light from the Sun as the Moon orbits the Earth.
+As in earlier modeling activities in their classroom, Ms. Lee has the class agree on the question the model needs to explain and then brainstorm what needs to be represented in the model, in discussion, students decide they need to represent the Earth, the Moon, and the Sun.
+Ms. Lee gives each group of students a Stryofoam ball and say that they can use the ball to represent the Moon.
+She suggests using a lamp she has without the shade to represent the Sun and places it in the center of the room so all the kids can use its light in their investigation (she also cover the windows to that the lamp.
+'Sun' is the only light in the room).
+Since the goal of the activity a to see what the Moon looks like from Earth, Ms. Lee helps the students come up with the idea of using three ball and their own bodies to simulate the Moon's orbit around Earth (reading what they had already frured out about that from the moonis times).
+Before they begin, Ms. Lee asks toudents to stree what the yare trying to figure out and how they will use the props to test their ideas.
+The students agree that they need to figure out shart parts of the Moon they can see in each part of the orbit.

 The students talk actively as they engage and make notes about what they can see from each position.
 Once they have collected all their evidence and reported on it, the students are ready to try explaining the phenomenon.
 Ms. Lee asks them to discuss in their groups and draw a representation on their poster paper that shows why the Moon's appearance changes over the course of the month.
-Once each group has finished, she has the students put up their diagrams around the room.
-They do a gallery walk so they can all see what the other groups have created.
-Then the students spend time in their groups talking about what they have seen, trying to identify where they have agreed or disagreed with other groups and what makes for a good representation.
-As a whole class they then discuss the differences among the various explanations and how they have represented them.
-The teacher guides a discussion to help the students decide on a consensus axplanation and a way to represent that explanation in a diagram.
-Ms. Lee tells students that their homework for the day is to write a short paragraph that they could use to explain to a friend from a different class why we see phases of the Moon from Earth.
-The next day in class they apply their ideas by finding pictures in children's books that should be drawn differently based on their knowledge of the Moon and its phases.
+Once each group has finishes the has the students put up their diagrams around the room.
+They do a galery walks to they can all see what the other groups have created.
+Then the students spend time in their groups and what makes for a good representation.
+As a whole class they then discuss the differences among the various explanations and haw they have represented them.
+The teacher guides a discussion to help the students that their homework for the day is to write a short paragraph that they could use to explain to a friend from a different class why we see haves of the Moon from Earth.
+The next day in class they apply their ideas by finding pictures in children's books that should be drawn differently based to their knowledge of the Moon and its phases.